 First of all, I must say that this was my first time making pizza dough.
-I had always used pre-made pita/flat bread because it was so easy and tasted great.
+I had always used pre-made pita/flatbread because it was so easy and tasted great.
 But something this good called for something homemade.

 I was able to find a great non-intimidating recipe by Sugardishme for pizza dough (because simple is awesome).
 The only thing I added to the dough for more flavor was garlic powder.

-But if you want a quicker fix, you can take the easy route and pick up pre-made flat bread when you’re at the store in the deli or bread section.
+But if you want a quicker fix, you can take the easy route and pick up pre-made flatbread when you’re at the store in the deli or bread section.

 Lastly, there are a couple more quick tips for how I got this pizza to look so great.
-I really wanted my tomatoes to be well cooked, so while the dough, sauce, and cheese were cooking, I fried the tomatoes over the stove for a couple minutes which gave it that awesome blackened look.
+I really wanted my tomatoes to be well cooked, so while the dough, sauce, and cheese were cooking, I fried the tomatoes over the stove for a couple of minutes which gave it that awesome blackened look.
 Second, I also added the avocados onto the pizza near the end of the cooking process.
 Avocados tend to look dried out and have a duller color if put in too soon.

 Lastly, I put the feta cheese on after the pizza was completely done cooking.
-The reason for this being that I’ve found feta to lose a lot of its flavor after being heated up in the cooking process.
+The reason for this is that I’ve found feta to lose a lot of its flavor after being heated up in the cooking process.

 In the end, I got a colorful I’m-probably-going-to-eat-too-much pizza that had great flavor and was able to satisfy my craving for Mexican and Italian food.